 General Meetings may be called by the trustees for the reasons stated below.
 A General Meeting may also be called by the trustees if they receive a written request by the majority of members to do so.
 All members must be given 14 days notice and told what change is proposed.
 Minutes of such meetings must be kept.

 – Changing the Constitution – The constitution may be changed by a two thirds majority of members present and voting at a General Meeting.
 No amendment shall be made which would have the effect of making the charity cease to be a charity at law.

 – General Meetings – to allow the members to decide on important issues.

 – Winding up – the charity may be wound up by a two thirds majority of members present and voting at a General Meeting.
 Any money or property remaining after payment of debts must be given to a charity with similar purposes to this one.

 J – SETTING UP THE CHARITY:-

 This constitution was adopted on August 13th 2018.

-The below named members constitute the charity’s trustees until the first AGM which must be held within one year of this date ie on or before August 12th 2020 and the same date each year thereafter.
+The below named members constitute the charity’s trustees until the next AGM which must be held each year before the anniversary of the date of constitution ie on or before August 12th 2020 and the same date each year thereafter.

 Name and Position:-